TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power/PowerDesign.md

 ## Analysis

 **Constraint Solution 1:**
-In order to prevent the wire from overheating from too much current draw from the battery, the power subsystem will use 16-gauge wire because this gauge of wire is capable of hosting up to 10 amps max.
+In order to prevent the wire from overheating from overcurrent draw from the battery, the power subsystem will use 16-gauge wires.
+This gauge of wire is capable of hosting up to 10 amps max.
 This wire was also chosen because the next smallest wire is 18-gauge wire, which can only hose 5 amps and out battery can supply 5.2-amp hours.